KAROLIE/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 2 .
 The path to success is to take massive, determined action
 3. If the path be beautiful, let us not ask where it leads 4.GLOBAL Create a script that lists environment variables.
+Create a script that lists all local variables and environment variables, and functions.